Daniel-Mietchen/events/New-Arctic-Bridging.md

 # About

 This is an abstract for a poster presented as part of the conference "[Bridging Science, Art, and Community in the New Arctic](https://github.com/Daniel-Mietchen/events/issues/593)" on 23-25 September 2019 in Charlottesville.
 It was submitted on 29 August 2019.
+The poster was presented on 24 September 2019.

 # Poster title